jarun/nnn/README.md

 The terminal screensaver is disabled by default.
 To set the wait time in seconds, use environment variable `NNN_IDLE_TIMEOUT`.

-#### open file in new process and make the nnn not block

-The desktop file opener should take care of opening files in new processes without causing `nnn` to block.
+### Troubleshooting

+#### nnn blocks on opening files

-If `nnn` does block/freeze when a file is open, then set the environment variable `NNN_NOWAIT` to any non-zero value.
+Ideally nnn should not block.
+Unfortunately, sometimes even the same desktop opener behaves differently on different Linux desktop environments.
+If `nnn` does block when a file is open, set the environment variable `NNN_NOWAIT` to any non-zero value.
+For example,

+    export NNN_NOWAIT=1

 ### Why fork?